 You should also have a good understanding of the elements of a heart-healthy lifestyle, including how to exercise safely, eat well, and manage your stress levels.
 Hopefully, you will have successfully stopped smoking and made any necessary lifestyle changes to promote your overall well-being.
 Ideally, you will be experiencing fewer symptoms from your heart condition and be less likely to have a second event or need to return to the hospital.

 If you have completed the previous three stages of cardiac rehabilitation, you should have a clear grasp of your heart condition and how best to manage it.
 Phase 4 essentially continues for the rest of your life.

 What happens in phase 4 of cardiac rehab?

 During Phase 4, you should continue to follow the guidance on exercise, nutrition, and lifestyle, as set out by your rehab team.
 You may proceed independently, or you may decide to self-fund further training with a physical therapist to help support you as you progress.
 There are also qualified gym instructors who can offer ongoing exercise training.
 You should receive regular check-ups with your healthcare provider to make sure that you are effectively managing your heart condition and avoid any flare-ups.

 The goal of Phase 4 is to continue to maintain the changes to your lifestyle that you instigated in Phase 3, keep up with your exercise regime, continue to avoid tobacco, eat well, and manage your stress.

-At Rehab Select, we offer specialized cardiac rehabilitation for both acute and chronic heart conditions.
+At Rehab Select, we offer specialized cardiac rehabilitation in Alabama for both acute and chronic heart conditions.
+Our experienced staff can guide you through the phases of cardiac rehab at one of our five Alabama locations with a personalized, physician-led program to improve your heart health and quality of life.
 To find out more about cardiac care at Rehab Select, please click here or contact us for more information.